Jaimilit/CrossFit-Signup/README.md

 * to easily understand the main purpose of the site
 * to be able to easily navigate through the site
 * to be able to register a user account to access all content without restrictions
-* to be able to reserve a day and time for a class, view my bookings and delete my bookings
+* to be able to reserve a day and time for a class, view my bookings, and delete my bookings
 * to be able to log out of my user account

 Returning and frequent user goals